Fritz Hollings: Post Senatorial life and death

+Legacy

+Hollings Cancer Center

 The Hollings Cancer Center at the Medical University of South Carolina, in Charleston, was established in 1993.

-Hollings started the Hollings Scholarship in 2005.
-It gave more than a hundred undergraduates from around the country a ten-week internship with the National Oceanic and Atmospheric Administration and a monetary scholarship for the school year.
+Hollings Center for International Dialogue

 Hollings helped to establish the Hollings Center for International Dialogue, an organization that promotes dialogue between the United States and Turkey, the nations of the Middle East, North Africa, and Southwest Asia, and other countries with predominantly Muslim populations in order to open channels of communication, deepen cross-cultural understanding, expand people-to-people contacts, and generate new thinking on important international issues.